 [Section 64 inserted by No. 68 of 2004 s.
 64.]

-65. Obligation of employer to establish a safety and health committee
+65. Obligation of employer to establish committee

 (1) An employer must, in accordance with the prescribed requirements, establish a safety and health committee for a mine within the allowed period after —

-(a) the coming into operation of a regulation requiring the employer to do so;
+(a) the coming into operation of a regulation requiring the employer to do so; or

 (b) service on the employer of a notice by the State mining engineer requiring the employer to do so; or